warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/operate-skip-connect.md

 slinky
 ```

-Note that some default values may need to change depending on how you’ve setup your node and the sidecar.
+Note that some default values may need to change depending on how you’ve set up your node and the sidecar.

 ## 3. Configure wardend

 The chain binary (`wardend`) has been altered to accept new options related to Connect.

-In order to point your chain binary to Connect, add the following under the `[oracle]` heading in your **app.toml** file:
+In order to point your binary to Connect, adjust your `app.toml` file.
+You can find it here: `$HOME/.warden/app.toml`.

+Under the `[oracle]` heading, add the following:

 ```toml
 [oracle]